Top 10 Tips For Your First Day With A New Job

 4. Get There Early

 …But not too early.
 Five to ten minutes is perfect, but any earlier than fifteen minutes is too much.
-If you’re worried about making it there on time, aim to get there fifteen minutes early, and if there’s an accident or traffic on the roads you won’t have to worry.
+If you’re worried about making it there on time, aim to get there fifteen minutes early, and you won’t have to worry if there’s an accident or traffic on the roads,

 5. Try to Remember Names

-You’re going to be meeting a lot of people today, which can be stressful in and of itself.
+You’re going to be meeting many people today, which can be stressful in and of itself.
 Trying to remember all of their names is even worse.
-However, it’s also important to do your best.
+However, it’s also essential to do your best.
 If (or when) you do forget someone’s name, don’t put off asking them.

 Play it off as casually as possible by saying something like, “I’m sorry, but I can’t remember your name right now.
 I’ve met so many people today!”
 They will understand.
 After all, they were once new too.